 The Lustre open source file system was built to solve the problem of quickly and cheaply processing the world’s ever-growing data sets, and it’s the most widely used file system for the 500 fastest computers in the world.
-It is battle-tested across a broad set of industries, from oil & gas to life sciences to media & entertainment to financial services, for workloads ranging from genome sequencing to video transcoding to machine learning to fraud detection.
+It is battle-tested across a broad set of industries, from energy to life sciences, to media production to financial services, for workloads ranging from genome sequencing to video transcoding to machine learning to fraud detection.

 Amazon FSx for Lustre integrates with Amazon Sagemaker as an input data source.
 When using Amazon SageMaker with Amazon FSx for Lustre, your machine learning training jobs are accelerated by eliminating the initial download step from S3, and your TCO is reduced by avoiding the repeated download of common objects (saving S3 request costs) for iterative jobs on the same data set.